openbikesensor/portal/deployment/README.md

 configuration of the keycloak).
 Do not forget to generate a secure secret string.

+Also set `PROXIES_COUNT = 1` in your config, even if that option is not included in the example file.
+Read the [sanic docs](https://sanic.readthedocs.io/en/v20.12.3/sanic/config.html) for why this needs to be done.
+If your reverse proxy supports it, you can also use a forwarded secret to secure your proxy target from spoofing.
+This is not required if your application server does not listen on a public interface, but it is recommended anyway, if possible.

 ### Build container and run them

 ```bash